27.

 Adds a free text remark for the flight plan.

-Note that this field saved is saved only in the Little Navmap LNMPLN format (Little Navmap LNMPLN Format).
+Note that this field saved is saved only when using the Little Navmap LNMPLN format (Little Navmap LNMPLN Format).

 See also Remarks.